 Was that a little cheesy?
 Sorry.

 Pinterest is a powerhouse when it comes to driving traffic to your blog.
-You’ll need to master Pinterest rather quickly if you want to monetise and grow quickly.
-Don’t worry, it’s not hard to grasp.
+It’s a good idea to master Pinterest rather quickly if you want to

 In this post you will find

 Firstly, let’s clear the notion that Pinterest is a social media platform.
 When was the last time you wanted to connect with a friend and said hmm, let me hit them up on Pinterest?
 Nah.

 What Pinterest is, is a robust search engine made up of visual images that pop up when you type your search query into the search box.

 Pinterest’s user base of over 250 million people is 71% female.

 What that means for you is holy cow that’s a lot of people who could see your pin and hey, if your blog speaks to a female audience, this is your new play area.